itavares/bearCTFmini/README.md

 Can you tell me how many bytes it takes to crash the program?

 ### EX2 Directory: Exploitation/EX2 | file: `store`
-Can you cheat the program to get the flag?
+Can you buy the flag from the store?